ServUnit/pterodactyl-mobile/README.md

-# Pterodactyl Mobile App V1.11 🚀
+# Pterodactyl Mobile IOS App V1.11 🚀

 The Unofficial Official IOS App for the Pterodactyl Panel.

+# ❇️ Features

+Client Panel
+  - Start, stop, restart or kill your server
+  - Send commands to your server
+  - See the CPU, memory and disk stats that you are using
+  - See your Console logs.
+  - Select your host.

 # 💰 Donations